 When you’re ready to jump into working in Nigeria, one of the first challenges that may come to mind is hiring.
 Your company can be only as successful as the people behind the brand, so you need talented employees who will help you build a new location.
-However, learning how to hire Nigerian employees is often difficult when you have to comply with a whole new set of labor laws and continue to run your company.
+However, learning how to recruit and hire Nigerian employees is often difficult when you have to comply with a whole new set of labor laws and continue to run your company.
 That’s where Globalization Partners can help.

-As a global PEO, we have a whole team of experts ready to help you hire the right Nigerian employees.
+As a global PEO, we have a whole team of experts ready to help you find and hire the right Nigerian employees.
 We’ll use our subsidiary in the country to hire employees who work for your company, and we meet all of Nigeria’s employment compliance laws, so you won’t have anything to worry about.

-How to Hire Nigerian Employees
+How to Hire Employees in Nigeria

-Nigeria Employment Compliance
+Nigeria Employment Laws

 Nigeria’s major sources of employment compliance laws include the Constitution of the Federal Republic of Nigeria 1999 and the Labor Act of the Laws of the Federation of Nigeria 2004.
 All federal laws enacted by the National Assembly and state laws enacted by the House of Assembly also govern employment relationships.

 There are two broad categories of employees in Nigeria — those who perform manual or clerical work and those who do administrative, executive, technical, or professional work.
 The Labor Act applies only to the first group of employees who handle manual or clerical work.
 Non-workers are typically governed by their employment contracts.